avim101/recongate/README.md

 You can, however, create more top-level directories.<br>
 They will not be included in the production build so you can use them for things like documentation.

+## Run Project
+before you can see the project yo need to bring all the dependencies. in terminal run `npm install` or `yarn install` then you can run `yarn start` or `npm start` see the section below

 ## Available Scripts